Home Page Wildfire III. Ship Database. Dunkirk. Battle of the Scheldt. Sweeping the Scheldt. D-day. The Relief of Holland. The Enemy. Ships sunk.

 Minesweeping Group 117 - minesweeping trawlers DE LA POLE, EARL ESSEX, STAUNCH, WILLIAM STEPHENS, all at Harwich.

 24th April 1946: Returned to owners.
 Mercantile loss.
 Trawled up a mine in the North Sea on 24th April 1946.
 The mine exploded sinking the vessel.
-One survivor, ten lost.
+There was one survivor, Joe Taylor, ten of here crew were lost.

 To find out more of the Earl Essex movements go to DRIFTERS AND TRAWLERS.